pycom/pycom-documentation/chapter/tutorials/lora/lora-mac.md

 import machine
 import time

-# initialize LoRa in LORA mode
+# initialise LoRa in LORA mode
 # Please pick the region that matches where you are using the device:
 # Asia = LoRa.AS923
 # Australia = LoRa.AU915